Crazy how one thing can instantly change the entire look of a space.

 So I did what any budget minded decorator would do and figured out how to get the look I wanted for less money!

-Since you can find such good deals on smaller rugs online, I got three 5 x 8 rugs and joined them together to create one large area rug and because of the way the pattern goes, you can’t even tell unless you look really close.
+Since you can find such good deals on smaller rugs online, I got three 5 x 8 rugs and joined them together to create one large area rug.
+Because of the way the pattern goes, you can’t even tell unless you look really close.

-Joining the area rugs together to make one large rug was so incredibly easy.
+Joining the area rugs together to make one large rug on a budget was so incredibly easy.

 All you need is your rugs and single sided carpet tape.